connervieira/Predator/CONFIGURATION.md

     - The 'alert database' preference specifies a file path to a plain text file containing a list of license plates that Predator should alert for.
         - The text file should simply contain one license plate per line, and no other characters.
     - Just like the standard prompt that appears when loading Predator, this setting also accepts URLs to alert databases hosted over a network.
-    - If you want to skip the 'alert database' prompt without supply a database, simply set this variable to a single space.
+    - If you want to skip the 'alert database' prompt without supplying a database, simply set this variable to a single space.
-        - Example: `default_alert_database = " "`
+        - Example: `"default_alert_database": " "`
 - `default_save_license_plates_preference`
     - When this default setting isn't empty, Predator will use it's value as the default license plate saving preference, and will skip the 'license plate saving preference' prompt when running Predator in real-time mode.
     - The 'license plate saving' preference specifies whether or not Predator will write each of the license plates it detects to the root project directory.